3bsa/node/doc/api/util.md

 called these receive the current `depth` in the recursive inspection, as well as the options object passed to `util.inspect()`.

-It is immportant to note that `util.inspect()` is a synchronous method that is intended strictly as a debugging tool that has not been performance optimized.
+Please note that `util.inspect()` is a synchronous method that is mainly intended as a debugging tool.
+Some input values can have a significant performance overhead that can block the event loop.
+Use this function with care and never in a hot code path.
-Using `util.inspect()` in production code is not recommended because of the potential performance bottlenecks it can introduce.

 ### Customizing `util.inspect` colors